lapalme/pyrealb/demos/weather/README.md

     return None
 ```

-## Conclusion
+# Conclusion

-This document has shown how to generate bilingual documents from a single source of information using **pyrealb** in conjunction with the data manipulation all in Python.
-Although the input data and the generated documents are simpler than what would be used in a real-life context, the essential organization of the system should stay the same as the framework is extensible.
+This document has demonstrated how to create bilingual documents from a single data source using **pyrealb** and data manipulation in Python.
+Although the input data and generated documents are simplified for illustrative purposes, the underlying system structure is scalable and can be adapted to more complex scenarios.

 [Guy Lapalme](mailto:lapalme@iro.umontreal.ca)